Birmingham RICO Lawyer

 According to the Alabama Trucking Association, trucks deliver almost 90-percent of the products shipped into and out of the state each day.
 Christian & Small’s transportation lawyers represent many of the major truck lines operating throughout the United States.
 Two members of the firm have been admitted to the Trucking Industry Defense Association (TIDA) and three are members of the Transportation Lawyers Association.

 The firm’s lawyers defend transportation companies in personal injury cases, cargo and property damage claims, employment matters and workers compensation claims.
-We provide regulatory advice based on the latest rule changes from state and federal departments of transportation, the Department of Homeland Security, the Surface Transportation Board, the National Highway Transportation and Safety Administration and the Federal Motor Carrier Safety Administration.
-We also advise business owners on relevant corporate, tax and licensing issues.
+They provide regulatory advice based on the latest rule changes from state and federal departments of transportation, the Department of Homeland Security, the Surface Transportation Board, the National Highway Transportation and Safety Administration and the Federal Motor Carrier Safety Administration.
+They also advise business owners on relevant corporate, tax and licensing issues.